best-surrogacy-agencies-in-denver colorado

 Screening pass rate: ~8% (more than 90% of applicants screened out)

 For Colorado intended parents, that clinical advantage combines with unmatched logistics.
 The physician-designed screening protocol accepts roughly 8% of applicants — meaning the pool Colorado families draw from has already cleared one of the most rigorous pre-screening processes in the industry.
+You can learn more about what makes this approach different from a standard agency model.

 For Intended Parents